bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 ### 14. Importing BLOB data types into PostgreSQL

-PostgreSQL doesn’t directly support BLOBs (binary large objects), but we can work with them using the following methods:
+PostgreSQL doesn't directly support BLOBs (binary large objects), but we can work with them using the following methods:

 Let's assume you have an image (in png format) downloaded in the /home/edb/ folder: